 Before I get into one of the how I got interviewed to be the next host of Top Gear USA, which is one of the weirdest things that’s ever happened to me, here’s a little background:

-I’m Scott Huntington, a relatively unknown writer who spews thoughts about cars.
+I’m Scott Huntington, an automotive writer who spews thoughts about cars across the internet.
 Sure, I’ve written for some decent sites, like Yahoo Autos, Hooniverse, GT Spirit, and am a regular contributor at some smaller places like Car Revs Daily, The Mustang Source, and several others.
 And while you may have accidentally read something I’ve spewed out like this or perhaps this, you’ve likely never heard of me.
 After all, this is what I drive:

 This has to be a joke, right?